Efficiently stabbing convex polygons and variants of the Hadwiger-Debrunner $(p, q)$-theorem: Conclusion

 \part{Conclusion}

-We have shown how to stab $n$ convex polygons of constant size with the $(p,q)$-property (for admissible $(p,q)$) in expected $\tilde{\bigO}(n^{4/3})$ time with respect to $n$.
-In order to do so, we have reduced this problem to a decision problem solvable in $\tilde{\bigO}(n^{4/3}))$ time.
-While this second problem has a time complexity lower bounded by $\Omega(n\log(n))$, finding a non-trivial lower-bound for the original problem remains open.
+We have shown how to stab convex polygons with a total of $n$ vertices and the $(p,q)$-property (for admissible $(p,q)$) in expected $\tilde{\bigO}(n^{4/3})$ time with respect to $n$.
+As an intermediate step, we compute a certain quantity $x_2^*$, which is a Hopcroft-Hard problem, in $\tilde{\bigO}(n^{4/3})$ expected time.
+While this is believed to be near optimal, finding a non-trivial lower-bound for the original problem remains open.
+For the 3D case, we have an algorithm running in expected $\tilde{\bigO}(n^{5/2})$ time with respect to $n$.

-The main difficulty in adapting this method for polygons of arbitrary size with a total of $n$ vertices is being able to solve the following : Given a constant number $c$ of polygons with a total of $n$ vertices and an integer $k$, compute a point stabbing at least $k$ polygons in $o(n^2)$ time (knowing that such a point exists).

-For the 3D case, we have an algorithm running in expected $\bigO(n^{13/5+\epsilon})$ time with respect to $n$.
-We conjecture that it is possible to get a fundamentally faster runtime, and suspect that algorithms with (almost) quadratic runtime exist.
+We have also considered other conditions which allow to conclude that a set of polygons can be stabbed with a fixed number of points, and applied our algorithm to those.
+One of these conditions is a new generalization of Helly's theorem in the plane in terms of holes in the union of convex sets.

-We have also derived $(p,q)$-theorems along with algorithms in other settings where Helly-type theorems are known.
+Finally, we have derived $(p,q)$-theorems along with algorithms in other settings where Helly-type theorems are known.
 An interesting question would be to try deriving other related results in these settings, such as colourful or fractional versions of $(p,q)$-theorems.

+A natural next step in the Euclidean setting would be to drop the restriction $(d-1)p < d(q-1)$ and find efficient algorithms for the Alon-Kleitman $(p,q)$-theorem.
+Their proof of existence of stabbing sets of constant size uses the fractional Helly theorem, whose proof is similar to the above proof of the Hadwiger-Debrunner $(p,q)$-theorem.
+It is thus conceivable that similar ideas could be applied to this more general case.